The-OpenROAD-Project/OpenROAD/README.md

 #### TCL functions

-Get the die and core areas as a list "llx lly urx ury" in microns
+Get the die and core areas as a list in microns: "llx lly urx ury"

 ```
 get_die_area